Raindrops fell on the pavement like fat toads.

-The location for this beginning was unpromising: a tatty under-graduate’s room, cleared for the summer, on a suburban London campus filled with bored foreign teenagers, where Kemp and the Greek were both working, teaching.
+The location for this beginning was unpromising: a tatty under-graduate’s room, cleared for the summer, on a suburban London campus filled with bored foreign teenagers.
+I, and the Greek, had both been working here all season, teaching.

-Kemp had fallen in love at first sight and had worked hard all summer season to attract the attention of the Greek.
-He had made it to her room now at least, and was still working hard.
-But everything right here, at the very last, seemed to be slipping from his fingers.
+I’d fallen in love at first sight and had worked hard all summer to attract the attention of this small dark Greek girl.
+I’d made it to her room now at least.
+I was still working hard.
+But everything right here, at the very last, seemed to be slipping from my fingers.

-As she sat on the miserably thin mattress, arms folded, prettily taciturn face turned to his, Kemp searched for a final move.
+As she sat on the miserably thin mattress, arms folded, prettily taciturn face turned to his, I searched for a final move.